Head of Learning Products, Sharpen

-Director of Learning Experience Design, Imagine Learning & Weld North Education
+Director of Learning Experience Design and UX Design, Imagine Learning

 Created the Learning Experience Design team and built it up to include Learning Experience Designers, UX Designers, a Game Designer, Content Designer, and UX Researcher.